glipitch/svg-ico-realtime/README.md

-svg-ico-realtime — lightweight CLI that watches a folder and converts .svg files to multi-size .ico files using Magick.NET.
+Lightweight CLI that watches a folder and converts .svg files to multi-size .ico files using Magick.NET.

+C#, net10.0